 Pick a location in your yard that has good drainage.
 Moist soil is best.

-Propagation can be carried out through seed germination or by taking hardwood cuttings in winter or softwood cuttings in fall.
+Propagation can be carried out through seed germination, or by taking hardwood cuttings in winter or softwood cuttings in fall.
 The plant has a double dormancy and requires both warm and cold pre-treatments if propagated from seeds.
 Germination takes about two years on average.
 The tree is more likely to bloom sooner if it was created from a cutting.
 Seed-grown dove trees may not bloom for 10 years or more.